apollographql/apollo-client/docs/source/development-testing/developer-tooling.md

 description: Improve your developer experience with these services and extensions
 ---

-## Apollo Studio
+## GraphOS and Apollo Studio

-[Apollo Studio](/studio/) (formerly Graph Manager) is a cloud app that provides a single, consolidated place for you to collaborate on the evolution of your graph.
+[GraphOS](/graphos/) is Apollo's all-purpose platform for growing and collaborating on your graph. **Apollo Studio** is the web interface for GraphOS, which provides helpful views into your graph's usage and performance.

-It provides the following features to all Apollo users for free:
+Among others, these GraphOS features are available to all Apollo users for free:

-- A query window that connects to all your environments and provides ergonomic ways to author and manage queries.
+- The Explorer, a powerful GraphQL IDE that connects to all your environments and provides ergonomic ways to author and manage queries.
 - A GraphQL schema registry that tracks the evolution of your graph across your environments.
 - Key insights into which parts of your schema are being actively used, and by whom.
 - Team collaboration via organizations

-Advanced features are available with a subscription to an Apollo Team or Enterprise plan.

-To learn more about Apollo Studio, check out the [overview](/studio/).
+To learn more about GraphOS, check out the [overview](/graphos/).

 ## Apollo Client Devtools